-For those patients who do not require traditional physiotherapy treatment but would like a specifically tailored Pilates program we offer an initial 1 hour assessment is carried out to identify any underlying problems and determine the most appropriate and effective intervention regime.
+For those patients who do not require traditional physiotherapy treatment but would like a specifically tailored Pilates program we offer an initial 1 hour assessment to identify any underlying problems and determine the most appropriate and effective intervention regime.
 As appropriate, our clients begin with a few 1-1 sessions.
 Some may continue to work on a 1-1 basis and others may then choose to move onto a closely supervised group session.
-These sessions will include no more than 2-3 people at any one time.
-All sessions are booked in 1hour intervals and clients continue to work on individual programs.

 Physiotherapy managed Pilates programs are covered under private health schemes.